 The best for the last.
 It’s true.
 The tiny country borrows its national anthem from Greece.
 That would make you uncomfortable if you know that out of all the countries, Cyprus chose to share its anthem with a country credited for having the longest in the world.
 Yes, 158 verses.

-It can very well be said that all national anthems have a certain characteristics which makes each one unique.
+It can very well be said that all national anthems have certain characteristics which make each one unique.
 Some might have far more noticeable one than others.
 And we should all celebrate our differences despite everything.